Long-time asymptotics of solutions to the Keller-Rubinow model for Liesegang rings in the fast reaction limit: Self-similar solution for self-similar precipitation

 \section{Self-similar solution for self-similar precipitation}

 The computation of Section~\ref{s.without} can be extended to the case when the precipitation term in $\eta$-$s$ coordinates does not have any explicit dependence on $s$.
 To do so, it is necessary that precipitation is a function of the similarity variable $\eta$ only, which requires that $q(\eta,s)=p(s \eta) = \gamma/(s\eta)^2$ for some constant $\gamma>0$ which we treat as an unknown.
 This means that we disregard \eqref{e.hhmo-p-weak-alternative} which defines the precipitation function in the original HHMO-model.
 We also disregard the requirement that $p \in [0,1]$ in the definition of the generalized precipitation function \eqref{e.hhmo-p-weak}.
-The advantage of this ansatz is that the coefficients of the right hand side of \eqref{e.v} do not depend on $s$.
+With these provisions, the coefficients of the right hand side of \eqref{e.v} do not depend on $s$.
 Therefore, as we shall show in the following, steady states which we call \emph{self-similar solutions} indeed exist, and we establish sufficient and necessary conditions for their existence.

 As before, we seek a stationary solution for \eqref{e.v}, which now reduces to

 The additional internal boundary condition \eqref{e.v-selfsimilar-d} models the observation that the HHMO-model drives the solution to the critical value $u^*$ along the line $\eta=\alpha$.
 As we will show below, subject to a certain solvability condition, there will be a unique pair $(\Phi,\gamma)$ solving this system.